pdk/crud/README.md

 Struct tags, ala `db:"bar"` are supported to specifying column names, if they differ from field names.

-Limitations: Only supports postgres style ("$1") bind markers.
+Limitations: Supports multiple bind marker styles, but InsertGetID only does postgres style ID retrieval.